mjordan/islandora_change_cmodel/CONTRIBUTING.md

-# Contributing to Islandora Object Clone
+# Contributing to Islandora Change Content Model

-All contributions to Islandora Object Clone are welcome: use cases, documentation, code, bug reports, feature requests, etc. You do not need to be a programmer to contribute!
+All contributions to Islandora Change Content Model are welcome: use cases, documentation, code, bug reports, feature requests, etc. You do not need to be a programmer to contribute!

 Regardless of how you want to contribute to this module, start by opening a GitHub issue.
 Someone (probably the maintainer) will respond and keep the discussion going.